ArchemedIan/steam-path-info/readme.md

-# a K.I.S.S. command line Steam, Library and Game Path Fetcher
+# Steam, Steam Library and Steam Game Path Fetcher (via AppID)

 ## Make into an executable: